The ultimate carry on packing list for every trip

 Camera or Phone

-I use this camera for all of my nature photography and it has never let me down in 5+ years of hiking through mountains, jungles and deserts.
+I use a Sony DSCHX90 camera for all of my nature photography and it has never let me down in 5+ years of hiking through mountains, jungles and deserts.
 I’d highly recommend it for a compact hard wearing camera that gets as good close ups as the chunky DSLR’s.

 Moisturiser.
 Shea butter is great as after sun, anti itch cream, conditioner and a general moisturiser.
 I use a face moisturiser with factor 15 for the days I don’t apply sun cream.
-Lip balm.
+It can also be used as lip balm.

 Mascara, foundation and any make up you normally use.